KlaraMiller/telescope_web_control/README.md

 ### Starting server
 Server does not start automatically.
 To start server for the website to be online run following three scripts: manage.py, motor_control_and_observe.py, sensor_data.py (Further resources: ‘PyCharm Project Setup.pdf)

+#### Known issue
+Starting the server from the command line fails do to Python package management problems.
+Set up a PyCharm project as described in the guide and run the server with the run configuration.

 ### Database
 Database can be cleared with script ‘reset_database.py’